koknat/dif/README.md

                              For example:
                                  dif dirA dirB -report
                              Any of the preprocessing options may be used

+                             It can also be used to print a report of file sizes and md5sums For example:
+                                 dif * -report
+                                     or
+                                 dif */file -report

       -includeFiles <regex>
       -excludeFiles <regex>  Both options are for use with two directories  or  -dir2 <dir>  or  -gold